igmtz/igmtz/README.md

 # 💫 About Me:
-I'm a biomedical engineer interested in software development.<br>I'm working on a whole stack project with Java Spring Boot, Postman, MySQL, and Angular with TypeScript, HTML, and CSS for surgery scheduling.<br>I'm looking to collaborate with tech companies in order to develop new professional experiences that allow me to acquire job skills to grow as a junior programmer.<br>
+I'm a biomedical engineer interested in software development.<br>I'm working on a full stack project with Java Spring Boot, Postman, MySQL and Angular with TypeScript, HTML, and CSS for surgery scheduling.<br>I'm looking to collaborate with tech companies in order to develop new professional experiences that allow me to acquire job skills to grow as a junior programmer.<br>

 ## 🌐 Socials: